brownpanthera/ppspace/src/content/blog/addons.md

 <br>
 <br>

-So now when I run it complains that it needs c++17 version but my compiler is on c++14 so you have two option update it or put the flag cpp17 and it will use cpp17 to compile your code.
-Basically node is using c++17 features so our code can't compile.
+So after including the path of my headers, it complains that it needs C++17.
+My compiler defaults to C++14, so I had to add the C++17 flag.
+Node.js uses C++17 features that aren't available in C++14.
 <br>
 <br>